Step-by-Step Process to Secure Your Land in Ghana: Why Survey Comes First

 • Land Valuation Division

-• Customary Land Secretariats
+• Customary Land Secretariats where applicable

 Step 7 — Protect Your Boundaries After Registration

-Registration alone does not completely prevent disputes.
+Registration alone does not completely prevent disputes if the boundaries are ignored or poorly maintained.

 Property owners should: